Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: Numerical Examples

-Next we consider the channel estimation error for the messages in $\Ac_{\rm d}$ (genuinely active messages, detected as active) for the system described above, operating at the point $\tilde{\rm P}^{\rm md}_u=\tilde{\rm P}^{\rm fa}_u$ as said before.
-With reference to Theorem~\ref{Th3} and \eqref{genie1-MMSE}, we can express the asymptotic total channel estimation error calculated by summing the errors (normalized by the total number of RU antennas) over all locations.
+Next, we consider the channel estimation error for the messages in $\Ac_{\rm d}$ (active messages detected as active) for the system described above.
+With reference to Theorem~\ref{the3} and Proposition~\ref{geniemmse}, we can express the asymptotic total channel estimation error calculated by summing the errors (normalized by the total number of RU antennas) over all locations.
 This comparison is shown in Fig.~\ref{fig.genie_aided}.
-In general, we observe that when operating with sufficiently low ${\rm P}^{\rm md}_u$ and ${\rm P}^{\rm fa}_u$ (in our case, $\approx 10^{-2}$, as seen from Fig.~\ref{Pfa_Pmd_realnet}), the channel estimation performance of the joint AMP-based message detection and channel estimation is very close to the performance of the genie-aided MMSE estimation and no further reprocessing is needed.\footnote{In some works, a ``reprocessing'' approach is advocated.
+In general, we observe that when operating with sufficiently low { $\beta_{\infty}^{\rm md}$ and $\beta_{\infty}^{\rm fa}$} (in our case, $\approx 10^{-2}$, as seen from Fig.~\ref{Pfa_Pmd_realnet}), the channel estimation performance of the joint AMP-based message detection and channel estimation is very close to the performance of the genie-aided MMSE estimation and no further reprocessing is needed.\footnote{In some works, a reprocessing approach is advocated.
 Using AMP for activity detection, and then applying linear MMSE estimation conditioned on the set of (detected) active messages.
-See for example \cite{Fengler2022}.}
+See e.g., \cite{Fengler2022}.}

-Following the scheme described in Section \ref{cluster-formation-and-ACK}, the RACH slot is followed by a DL transmission (referred to as ACK slot) to the users corresponding to the detected uRA messages $\widehat{\Ac}$.
+According to the scheme described in Section \ref{cluster-formation-and-ACK}, the RACH slot is followed by a DL transmission (referred to as ACK slot) to the users corresponding to the detected uRA messages $\widehat{\Ac}$.
 In this example, we consider that each location is served by the $Q = 3$ nearest RUs using MRT based on the estimated channel vectors.
 Fig.~\ref{fig.ergodic} shows the CDF of the per-user rate (computed via the UatF achievable lower bound \eqref{UatF} ) and, for comparison, the corresponding CDF of the genie-aided UatF bound given in \eqref{UatF_genie}.
-Since these rate expressions depend only on the location index $u$ and not on the message index $n$, these CDFs have a ``staircase'' shape with jumps corresponding to the rates at different locations $u$.
-For example, if all locations have distinct rate values, we have $U$ jumps and the $u$-th jump has amplitude (assuming very small ${\rm P}^{\rm md}_u$ and ${\rm P}^{\rm fa}_u$, i.e., $\Ac = \widehat{\Ac}$) equal to $\lambda_u N_u / (\sum_{u'} \lambda_{u'} N_{u'})$, i.e., the relative fraction of active users in location $u$.
+Since these rate expressions depend only on the location index $u$ and not on the message index $n$, these CDFs have a staircase shape with jumps corresponding to the rates at different locations $u$.
+For example, if all locations have distinct rate values, we have $U$ jumps and the $u$-th jump has amplitude (assuming very small { $\beta_{\infty}^{\rm md}$ and $\beta_{\infty}^{\rm fa}$}, i.e., $\Ac = \widehat{\Ac}$) equal to $\lambda_u N_u / (\sum_{u'} \lambda_{u'} N_{u'})$, i.e., the relative fraction of active users in location $u$.

 Fig.~\ref{fig.ergodic} shows that when the system is sized to operate with low message error probability and low channel estimation error, as in this case, the achievable per-user rate is very close to the ideal case (perfect uRA message detection and CSI).
 We also illustrate the effect of the number of antennas per uRA on the user rates for $M=\{2, 8\}$.
 Indeed, the median user rate for $M = 2$ is $\approx 0.32$ bit/symbol, while for $M = 8$ it increases to $\approx0.6$ bit/symbol.